miha42-github/company_dns/README.md

 # Motivation for the company_dns
 To enable a more automated approach to gathering information about companies `company_dns` was created.
 This release enables the synthesis of data from the [SEC EDGAR repository](https://www.sec.gov/edgar/searchedgar/companysearch.html) and [Wikipedia](https://wikipedia.org).
 A [Medium](https://medium.com) article entitled "[A case for API based open company firmographics](https://medium.com/@michaelhay_90395/a-case-for-api-based-open-company-firmographics-145e4baf121b)" is available discussing the process and motivation behind the creation of this service.

+# Changes

+## Introducing V3.1.0
+The V3.1.0 release of `company_dns` brings significant UI improvements to enhance usability and functionality:

+1. Renamed sections to "[Industry Code Explorer](./IndustryCodeExplorer.md)" and "[Query Explorer](./QueryExplorer.md)" for consistent terminology
+2. Fixed cross-browser compatibility issues affecting Chrome and Safari
+3. Improved search results display with horizontal detail layout
+4. Added JSON viewer modal for search results with copy capability
+5. More compact layout for the Query Explorer to maximize screen real estate
+6. Enhanced pagination controls and scroll behavior
+7. Added proper DOCTYPE declaration to ensure modern rendering mode

+These changes improve the overall user experience while maintaining the core functionality of the service.

-# Introducing V3.0.0
+## Introducing V3.0.0
 The V3.0.0 release of the `company_dns` is a significant update to the service.
 The primary changes are:
 1. Shift from Flask to Starlette with Uvicorn.
 2. Automated monthly container builds, from the main branch of the repository, using GitHub Actions.
 3. Simplification of all aspects of the service including code structure, shift towards simpler Docker, and a more streamlined service control script.